 I live in Newark New Jersey right now.
 I’ve been here for years and I like it.
 It's a city still rising from the ashes of the riots of the 1960's that happened in cities all over America, ignited by the assassination of Dr. Martin Luther King, urban blight, and years of neglect, That's not the whole story though, it's also a beautiful city with great history, architecture, community, heart and soul.
 It's on the "come-up".
 I like the underdogs generally.
 While I claim Newark, I was born and raised, in one of my favorite cities in the world, Washington, D.C.
 D.C. will always be home to me.
 It’s a special place.
 There’s so much more to it than government and politics.
-It’s an international city with a a lot of flavors and a deep vein of North Carolinian country charm.
-For me it’s Black America’s capital as well.
-It’s grandmommy, and Sunday waffles made with squeeze Parkay margarine, it’s the after school snack of fresh made churros from, Churerria Madrid off Columbia Road, it’s the neighborhood I grew up in, Adams-Morgan, my grade school, Oyster Bilingual Elementary, my parent's alma mater Howard University, Wilson High School, Duke Ellington School of the Arts, go-go music, it’s Guyanese curry and roti, the Kennedy Center, pink collar church ladies with good values, it’s educated, worldly black folks informed, knowledgable and proud, carrying the torch for the next generation and living well while doing it.
+It’s an international city with a lot of flavors and a deep vein of North Carolinian country charm.
+For me, it’s Black America’s capital as well.
+It’s Grandmommy, and Sunday waffles made with squeeze Parkay margarine, it’s the after school snack- fresh made churros from, Churerria Madrid off Columbia Road, it’s the neighborhood I grew up in, Adams-Morgan, my grade school, Oyster Bilingual Elementary, my parent's alma mater Howard University, Wilson High School, Duke Ellington School of the Arts, Go-go Music, it’s Guyanese curry and roti, the Kennedy Center, pink collar church ladies with good values, it’s educated, worldly black folks informed, knowledgable and proud, carrying the torch for the next generation and living well while doing it.
 It's that dude dancing like no one is watching in front of the E2 bus stop on Military road.
 Incidentally, at that same bus stop, there was this friendly, soft-spoken, guy who used to ask me about my day and tell me funny stories.
 I never forgot him, his name was Dave Chapelle.
-It's being a child of the 70's, believing that we can all do something great with our lives and having a sense of meaning and purpose.
+It's being a child of the 70's, believing that we can all do something great with our lives and have a sense of meaning and purpose.
 My backstory.

 D'tripp, New York City, circa 1997